oh-my-post

 Import-Module posh-git

-Finally, another interesting module that we can do to customize our Windows terminal is to add the Terminal-Icons module, which adds icons to files and folders.
-First we install it with the following command,
+Finally, another interesting module we can use to personalize our Windows terminal is adding the Terminal-Icons module, which adds icons to files and folders.
+First we install it using the following command,

 Install-Module -Name Terminal-Icons -Repository PSGallery